The NBA's Gambling Scandal Is ... Exactly What America Needs?! | Guest: Jonathon Seidl | 10/24/25

 and the ones who attached their name to the testimony

-of the truth of the gospel, first funder was George Washington, President of the United States.
+of the truth of the gospel.
+First funder was George Washington, President of the United States.

-Second one, John Jay, Supreme Court, Chief Justice.
+Second one, John Jay, Supreme Court Chief Justice.
+Third one, Secretary of War, Alexander Hamilton.

 We believe, and we're still doing our homework on this, we believe that is the last time that cabinet and those kinds of people testified publicly of Jesus Christ